 - Deploy Google’s promotional tools – During the holiday season, people are shopping not only for a specific product, but also for ideas.
 Paid search ads give you the ability to use multiple site link extensions and direct your shoppers to multiple items.
 This allows shoppers to explore both products and your site.
 Using Google Merchant Center Promotions for shopping ads can highlight deals and offers that entice customers to buy.

 - Frequently check your feed to prevent disapproved ads – Inconsistencies between your feed and landing page often result in ad disapprovals.
-These are some of the most common issues that can arise with your feed.
+These are some of the most common issues that arise with your feed.
 Monitor your feed and update information as inventory levels and promotional pricing changes.

 - Leverage Local Inventory Ads – Ensure your local inventory ads optimize drive in-store visits and sales.
 November, especially Black Friday Weekend, is prime time for shoppers searching for the perfect holiday gifts nearby.
+Use location extensions to set a radius around each of your stores and set a positive bid adjustment for each radius.
+Dayparting is a timely way to utilize your budget by only showing LIAs during store hours.

 - Scale back aggressive bids after the holiday rush – Make sure to adjust your budget accordingly after peak shopping days.
 If bids and efficiency targets increased during the holiday season, reset them so you don’t exhaust your budget post holiday.